mathpluscode/ImgX-DiffSeg/README.md

    where

-   - `--rm` removes the container once exit it.
+   - `--rm` removes the container once exits it.
-   - `-v` maps the current folder into container.
+   - `-v` maps the current folder into the container.

-3. Install the package inside container.
+3. Install the package inside the container.

    ```bash
    make pip